 Because BT offer only a year-long contract, it doesn’t matter if you are on benefits now but aren’t in the future.
 The contract is guaranteed for a year; so you can continue to use it for the whole year.
 This is fine and part of their terms and conditions, so don’t worry!

-What’s the contract term for Home Essentials Plans?
+What’s the contract term for the Home Essentials plan?

-The Home Essentials Plans have a 12 month duration.
-However, a customer can choose to leave or swap their plan at any time, there are no cancellation or early termination charges.
-When a customer reaches month 11 of their Home Essentials Plan, we will contact them by email/letter to let them know that they’re nearing the end of their price guarantee under their Home Essentials Plan and inform them we will run another eligibility check on the 12 month anniversary of their Plan.
+When a customer reaches month 11 of their Home Essentials Plan, BT will contact you by email/letter to let you know that you’re nearing the end of the “price guarantee” under their Home Essentials Plan.
+This means that BT will need to run another eligibility check on the 12 month anniversary of the plan.

-How frequently will BT check that I’m eligible for a Home Essentials Plan?
+How frequently will BT check that I’m eligible for Home Essentials?

-By say they well run an eligibility check every 12 months.
-If a customer is still eligible for a Home Essentials Plan and wants their Plan to continue, they’ll renew their Plan for another 12 months.
+BT say they well run an eligibility check every 12 months.
+If a customer is still eligible for a Home Essentials Plan and wants their plan to continue, they’ll renew their plan for another 12 months.